h2oai/h2o-2/h2o-docs/source/Ruser/Rinstallgit.rst

 **STEP 4:**

-Cut and paste the instructions into the R concole or R Studio as shown in the index page displayed when command in **STEP 3** is run.
+Cut and paste the instructions into the R console or R Studio as shown in the index page displayed when command in **STEP 3** is run.